dividuum/info-beamer/doc/manual.md

 ### font = resource.load\_font(filename)

-Loads the given Truetype font file and returns a `font` objects.
+Loads the given Truetype font file and returns a `font` object.
 It supports the following methods:

 #### width = font:write(x, y, text, size, r, g, b, [a])

 Writes the provided `text` to the coordinates given in `x` and `y`.
-The color is given by `r`, `g`, `b` and `a`, the red, green, blue and alpha values. alpha is an optional value. default is 1.0 (opaque).
+The color is given by `r`, `g`, `b` and `a`, the red, green, blue and alpha values.
+The alpha value is optional, the default is 1.0 (opaque).
 The call will return the width of the rendered text in screen space.

 `text` must be `UTF8` encoded, if you intend to use characters outside the ascii range.